-- (1) Vertical and horizontal clearance requirements - (2) Available "beam" (top slab) depth - (3) Maintenance and protection of traffic requirements (e.g., phase construction) - (4) Construction constraints (e.g., water diversion requirements) - (5) Foundation requirements - (6) Environmental concerns (e.g., natural streambed) - (7) Desired aesthetic treatments (e.g., arch appearance) - (8) Geometric limitations (e.g., skew angle, right of way restrictions, utilities)
+- 1. Vertical and horizontal clearance requirements. - 2.
+Available "beam" (top slab) depth. - 3.
+Maintenance and protection of traffic requirements (e.g., phase construction). - 4.
+Construction constraints (e.g., water diversion requirements). - 5.
+Foundation requirements. - 6.
+Environmental concerns (e.g., natural streambed). - 7.
+Desired aesthetic treatments (e.g., arch appearance). - 8.
+Geometric limitations (e.g., skew angle, R.O.W. restrictions, utilities, etc.).

 Concrete culverts are usually more expensive in initial cost than corrugated metal structures.
 However, concrete culverts are the preferred alternative when considering suitability to the site and life-cycle cost estimates.
-The advantages of concrete culverts are superior durability for most environmental conditions, greater resistance to corrosion and damage due to debris, greater hydraulic efficiency, and typically longer service life.
+The advantages of concrete culverts are superior durability for most environmental conditions, greater resistance to corrosion and damage due to debris, greater hydraulic efficiency, and typically longer service life (i.e., potentially lower life-cycle costs).

-Concrete culverts are typically the least expensive option at sites with limited headroom.
+At sites with limited headroom, concrete culverts are generally the least expensive option.
 Smaller corrugated metal structures typically require a minimum height of soil cover of 2 feet and for some structures the soil cover increases to 4 feet or more depending on size and shape.
 Concrete culverts, frames, and arches can have the least amount of cover by placing a minimum of 3 inches of asphalt pavement directly on the top slab.
 Corrugated metal structures will also typically require taller structures than concrete box culverts, to provide adequate waterway area below design high water due to their arched shapes.
 If a corrugated metal structure is a viable option, an engineering evaluation and cost analysis should be performed in consultation with the District Drainage Engineer.